- Education and Science»

 How it Played

-Free education had begun to trickle out in the mid 80s and continued into the 90s.
-To enter University became so expensive few could afford it.
-This did not create an outcry as so many children, being untaught English, did not have the qualifications to enter University.
+Today, to enter University is so expensive few can afford it.
+This did not create an outcry as so many children, being untaught English, did not have the qualifications to enter University any way.

 middle class, it was a case of ensuring that the children of the poor and lower